vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation.md

 SANSKRIT SLOKA:

 By the addition of a point here and the omission of & point there, there are countless systems of thought, each appearing beautiful with fallacious arguments owing to the endless differences due to 'ia' and 'is not'.
 These are indeed as numerous as the poems composed by the imagination of poets (some omitting an incident and others inventing an incident and so forth).
 Notwith standing this, the unparralleled vision of the truth about the tatvas) will make them all yepish at once into thin air.
 When the man is seen in reality, the delusion that he is an animal or & log of wood, sthāņu vanishes at once.
-So also when, with the help of the pramāṇas, Purushottama is ascertained as the Supreme Deity, the delusion that Rudra (Sthanu) or any other is the Supreme Deity is at once dispelled.6.
-THE CHAPTER ON THE TRUTH CONCERNING
+So also when, with the help of the pramāṇas, Purushottama is ascertained as the Supreme Deity, the delusion that Rudra (Sthanu) or any other is the Supreme Deity is at once dispelled.

+### ०६ परदेवतापारमार्थ्याधिकारः

+6. THE CHAPTER ON THE TRUTH CONCERNING

 THE SUPREME DEITY.